samuelburbulla/dune-mmesh/paper.md

 # Summary

 Dune-MMesh is an implementation of the Dune [@BBD+21] grid interface that is tailored for numerical applications with possibly moving physical interfaces.
 The implementation based on CGAL triangulations [@CGAL] supports two and three dimensional meshes and can export a predefined set of facets as a separate interface grid.
-In spatial dimension two, arbitrary movement of vertices is enhanced with a remeshing algorithm that implements non-hierarchical adaptation procedures.
+In spatial dimension two, arbitrary movement of vertices is enhanced with a re-meshing algorithm that implements non-hierarchical adaptation procedures.
 Various examples based on the python bindings of the discretization module dune-fem [@DNK20] have been implemented that demonstrate the versatile applicability of Dune-MMesh.

 # Statement of need

 In many technical applications, in particular in the field of fluid dynamics, comparably thin physical interfaces can have a large impact on the overall behavior of a modeled system.
 Interfaces occur as separating layer between fluid phases in multiphase flows, in fluid-structure interaction, fluid-solid phase change and even fractures are modeled by lower-dimensional surfaces.

 The grid implementation Dune-MMesh aims at providing numerical capabilities for grid based methods to model interface-driven processes within the Dune framework.
-Essentially, it consists of two things: A triangulation based on CGAL where a set of facets is considered as interface and the possibility to re-mesh the triangulation when necessary.
+Essentially, it consists of two things: First, a triangulation based on CGAL where a set of facets is considered as interface.
+And, second, the possibility to re-mesh the triangulation when necessary.
-The representation of some grid facets as an interface makes Dune-MMesh a useful tool for the implementation of mixed-dimensional models.
+The representation of some grid facets as interface makes Dune-MMesh a useful tool for the implementation of mixed-dimensional models.
 The inevitable non-hierarchical adaptation complements the existing grid implementations within the Dune framework and allows for unprecedented flexibility of grid adaptation.

 # CGAL Wrapper